theforeman/forklift/README.md

 ## TODOs

+ * shared mount point across Pulp workers and Pulp server instance
+ * add pulp_streamer and squid services
  * solve Pulp journald logging (and remove use of Stream handler hack on my fork)
  * use separate database for Candlepin
- * move away from basic auth for Pulp
+ * move away from basic auth for Pulp to cert auth
  * run foreman-tasks in its own container
+ * add qpid connection to Candlepin
+ * add qpid connection to Katello
+ * use persistent Postgras
+ * add goferd service for clients
+ * add foreman-proxy deployment
+ * add qdrouterd for client connections